Nekron: "Brightest Day"

 At the conclusion of the miniseries Brightest Day, Swamp Thing appears, grown to towering size and emerging from the forest at the former heart of Star City, which has become corrupted.
 The Life Entity explains that just as the memories of Alec Holland acted as a template for the Earth Elemental, the personality of Nekron has been imprinted over it.
 The corrupted Swamp Thing does battle with Holland and defeats him with help from Hawkman, Hawkwoman, Firestorm, Aquaman and Martian Manhunter, driving out Nekron's influence.

 The New 52

 In Wrath of the First Lantern, Hal Jordan kills himself to harness the power of Black Hand's ring, escape the Dead Zone, and stop the First Lantern Volthoom.
 After a fierce battle, Jordan summons Nekron to destroy Volthoom for good.
 A nearby Green Lantern ring chooses Jordan to be its user and resurrects him.

 DC Rebirth

 During DC Rebirth, Nekron returns and confronts Volthoom, allowing him to sing within the Dead Zone.
 After recounting his history to Nekron, Volthoom pleads with him to end his life.
-However, Nekron reveals that he cannot as Volthoom's bond with the Emotional Spectrum is profound and permanent, meaning that as long as there is light in the universe, Volthoom will never die.
+However, Nekron reveals that he cannot due to Volthoom's bond with the emotional spectrum, meaning that as long as there is light in the universe, Volthoom will never die.